saltduck/multifetch/README.md

 - 🔗 **Blockchain Integration**: Balance queries for ERC20 tokens and Bitcoin
 - 💰 **Price Data**: Binance API integration for cryptocurrency prices
 - 🏦 **AMM Support**: Calculate LP token prices for Uniswap and other AMM protocols
+- 🎯 **XPath Support**: Extract content from web pages using XPath selectors
 - ⚡ **Concurrent Execution**: All operations run in parallel for maximum performance
 - 🔧 **Type-based**: Easy to extend with new operation types